Tommy Edman Preview, Player Props: Cardinals vs. Pirates

 Pirates Pitching Rankings

-- The Pirates pitching staff ranks 14th in MLB with a collective 8.8 strikeouts per nine innings.
+- The pitching staff for the Pirates has a collective 8.8 K/9, which ranks 14th in MLB.

-- The Pirates' 4.58 team ERA ranks 21st among all MLB pitching staffs.
+- The Pirates have a 4.55 team ERA that ranks 21st among all MLB pitching staffs.

-- The Pirates surrender the ninth-fewest home runs in baseball (138 total, 1.1 per game).
+- The Pirates give up the ninth-fewest home runs in baseball (139 total, 1.1 per game).

-- His last time out came on Tuesday against the New York Mets, when the lefty threw 5 1/3 innings, surrendering one earned run while giving up four hits.
+- In his most recent time out on Wednesday, the right-hander tossed four innings against the New York Mets, giving up four earned runs while surrendering five hits.

-- The 26-year-old has an ERA of 4.86, with 6.4 strikeouts per nine innings, in 11 games this season.
-Opposing hitters have a .308 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.